Find helpful advice for your move:

 Northern Ireland: The Department of the Environment issues an interactive map viewer.

 As useful as online flood maps can be, they don’t always account for individual homes.
 Speak with the owners of neighbouring houses to find out if there had been any previous incidents that might not show up on a map.
-If that fails, you can always try looking at local council records!
+If that fails, you can always try looking at local council records.
+Plus, you can always just ask the previous owners.

 One of the first things you should do is ask your estate agent if your area is prone to risks like flooding.
 A good estate agent will find out from the seller if there is anything about the property that will affect the buyer’s decision to purchase it, and tell you.